DavidBakerEffendi/j2GraPL/README.md

 cd j2GraPL
 mvn package
 ```
-This will build `target/j2GraPL-X.X.X.jar` which can then be imported into your local project.
+This will build `target/j2GraPL-X.X.X[-jar-with-dependencies].jar` and which can then be imported into your local
+project.
+One can choose the main artifact or fat jar but here is how one can import this into one's Maven project.
 E.g.
 ```mxml
 <dependency>
   <groupId>za.ac.sun.grapl</groupId>